shoubhyasinha21/password-generator_web/README.md

-# Password Generator Web App
+# Password Generator Web  Project

 ## Objective
 This project is a Password Generator Web Application built using HTML, CSS, and JavaScript.